sdemoya/sdemoya.github.io/_posts/2020-09-27-matplotlib.md

 # Define range of axes
 ax.axis([0, 5000, 0, 125000000000])

-# Open figure in Matplotlib\'s viewer
+# Open figure in Matplotlib's viewer
 plt.show()

 # Automatically saves plot to a file and